Recipe for Picarones from Peru

 The region of Normandy — located in the north of France — is a place steeped in history in so many ways.
 Well known as the site of the D-Day landings during World War II, there are an incredible amount of places to visit, including the beaches and museums.
-According to Chef Sinead of our Discover Normandy cooking vacation, “the poignant American Cemetery, in my book, is an absolute must stop.”
+According to Chef Sinead of our Discover Normandy cooking vacation in France, “the poignant American Cemetery, in my book, is an absolute must stop.”

 While the World War II history in this part of the country is immense, the region offers even more in the way of history.
 That even includes the bed and breakfast that Chef Sinead runs in a small village on the breathtakingly beautiful Cotentin Peninsula.